robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 filled it with dozens of spots around the city and started trying to assign scores.

-Initially, I decided I'd rank them on a scale ranging from 1 -- the absolute worst place you can imagine -- to 100 -- exquisite deliciousness.
+Initially, I decided I'd rank them on a scale ranging from 1--the absolute worst place you can imagine--to 100--exquisite deliciousness.
 To [Daniel](http://danielnyc.com/), an elegant French bistro on the Upper East Side, I assigned a 95.
 To
 [St. Anselm](http://www.yelp.com/biz/st-anselm-brooklyn), a casual chophouse in